hrakaroo/glob-library-java/README.md

 This will match the following `dog horse cat*goat!~` and `dogcat*goat..` but not `horse dogcat*goat.` and not `dog catgoat!/`.

-We can also change the glob characters so closer resembles SQL LIKE syntax.
+We can also change the glob characters so uses SQL LIKE syntax.

 ```
 MatchingEngine m = GlobPattern.compile("dog%cat\%goat_", '%', '_', GlobPattern.HANDLE_ESCAPES);